-If you’re buying a new home, the possibility of plumbing issues probably isn’t the first thing on your mind.
+If you are buying a new home, the possibility of plumbing issues probably isn’t the first thing on your mind.
 You’re more likely worried about what school district the home is in, how much land it has, and whether the floor plan will fit your family’s needs.
-Unfortunately, far too many homebuyers don’t consider getting a plumbing inspection before making an offer on a property.
+Unfortunately, far too many home buyers don’t consider getting a plumbing inspection before making an offer on a property.
 Here at Intelligent Design, we’ve seen some pretty undesirable situations.
 For instance, one of our customers discovered she needed thousands of dollars in major repair work done after she’d already purchased the house.
 Because plumbing issues are a possibility with any property, it’s always best to err on the side of caution.
 Have our licensed plumbers conduct a thorough inspection so you won’t receive an unpleasant surprise later on.

 Major Plumbing Issue: Pipes Obstructed by Roots

 Trees and shrubs can beautify a home and enhance its curb appeal.
-Unfortunately, they can also be incredibly destructive to its plumbing.
+Unfortunately, they can also be highly destructive to its plumbing.
 The root systems of trees and shrubs can be very strong.
 Roots can sense moisture, and they will always grow toward a source of moisture whenever possible.
 Around a home, the most convenient source of moisture is often the water main line and sewage line.
 If you have roots growing into your sewage line, you’ll notice the following:

 - Frequent toilet backups